cuboulder-MSD/arks_processing/README.md

 This repo contains code to retrieve and mint ARKs.
 For both scripts you will need to put your authorization token in ```auth_token```

+You can find the auth token here https://libapps.colorado.edu/api/user/

 **getARKs.py**

 This script pulls down all ARKs that are currently in the server, and outputs them in a csv ```arks_[current date].csv```